-So, if you’re looking for jobs where you don’t have to deal with people on a regular basis, this is the perfect article for you.
+So, if you’re looking for jobs where you work along and don’t have to deal with people on a regular basis, this is the perfect article for you.

-Time to break down some of the best jobs for introverts and how you can find a career that truly makes you happy.
+Time to break down some of the best jobs you work alone and how you can find a career that truly makes you happy as an introvert!